MusIF-MIAI/ge-120-test-rig/README.md

 things to work fast' rather than writing readable code.
 We promise it will improve.

 All the software is installed on one of the two raspberry pi.
-The python script `ge-test.py` accept as only argument one of the files with the `.conf` extension.
+The python script `ge-test.py`, found in the `src` directory, accept as only argument one of the files with the `.conf` extension, found in the `conf` directory.

 `.conf` files are the equivalent of the metal plates in the electromechanic test, which means that running the `ge-test.py` script once will perform all the tests